ansible-collections/community.general/CONTRIBUTING.md

 cd ~/dev/ansible_collections/community/general
 ```

 Then you can run `ansible-test` (which is a part of [ansible-core](https://pypi.org/project/ansible-core/)) inside the checkout.
 The following example commands expect that you have installed Docker or Podman.
 Note that Podman has only been supported by more recent ansible-core releases.
-If you are using Docker, the following will work with other
+If you are using Docker, the following will work with Ansible 2.9+.

 ```.bash
 # Run sanity tests: